-Teachers should maintain high standards at all times and should impose sanctions when pupils fail to adhere to these standards.
-When a student fails to meet the standards set out in school policies, the member of staff should inform the Headteacher outlining the problem and action taken by them.
+Teachers should maintain high standards at all times and should impose sanctions when students fail to adhere to these standards.
+When a pupil fails to meet the standards set out in school policies, the member of staff should inform the Headteacher/Deputy Headteacher outlining the problem and action taken by them.